Business entities in India

 The Indian Limited Liability Company (private limited company)

 - In India, this entity is officially called the Private Limited Company (Pvt.
 Ltd).
-It can be incorporated with a low minimum paid up capital of US$1,650 (INR100,000) and 2 directors and 2 shareholders.
+The key features of a private limited company in India are that it can be incorporated with i) a low minimum paid up capital of US$1,650 (INR100,000); ii) 2 directors; and iii) 2 shareholders.
 Although the shareholders can be of any nationality, at least 1 director must be an Indian resident;

 - All the directors and shareholders will be required to register their personal details for public records.
 All directors are also required to obtain DIN and DSC numbers (directors identification numbers).
 See this page for further details on the steps required to register an Indian limited liability company;

-- Best uses: The Indian LLC is recommended entity to enter into the local market and limit the liability of foreign investors, especially for export and direct sales, manufacturing and software development companies.
+- Best uses: Setting up a private limited company in India is our recommended strategy to enter into the local market and limit the liability of foreign investors, especially for export and direct sales, manufacturing and software development companies.
 Foreign investors with this permanent establishment will have access to a wide range of government subsidies that incentivize re-investment into the country.

 The India limited liability partnership

-- An Indian LLP is required to submit each year financial statements to the Indian tax authority.
+- An LLP in India is required to submit its annual financial statements to the Indian tax authority every year.
 Such statements must be audited, unless the partnership is receiving income below US$500 (INR40,000) and has assets below US$375 (INR25,000);

-- Best uses: A limited liability partnership is a flexible vehicle, subject to less compliance rules than a LLC.
+- Best uses: A limited liability partnership is a flexible vehicle, subject to less compliance rules than an LLC.
 Its income is also directly taxed at the partners’ level.

 The India free zone company (EPZ company)